What it means to be a CASA volunteer

 Children Are Depending On You

-CASA of Williamson County, TX continues to provide valuable volunteer advocacy for abused children in this area.
+CASA of Williamson County, TX continues to provide valuable volunteer advocacy for children in this area who have experienced abuse.
 CASA volunteers serve as the “eyes and ears” for the judge in child welfare cases.
 This includes researching each child’s situation and making objective recommendations to help them reclaim their childhoods from abuse and neglect.
 CASA volunteers are frequently the only stable presence in these children’s lives as they navigate the foster care system.

 We Rely on Volunteers Like You